Lithium and Caffeine: Can You Take Them Together?

 What should you do?

-Keep your daily caffeine intake reasonably consistent while on lithium.
-"Consistent" does not mean to the milligram, but it does mean avoiding large overnight changes such as quitting coffee cold turkey, doubling consumption to push through fatigue, or repeatedly switching between regular and decaf.
+• Keep your caffeine intake roughly steady.
+Avoid quitting cold turkey, doubling up to push through fatigue, or bouncing between regular and decaf.

-• Be mindful of hidden caffeine in energy drinks, pre-workout powders, weight-loss supplements, and OTC pain relievers.
+• Be alert to hidden caffeine in energy drinks, pre-workout powders, weight-loss supplements, and combination pain relievers.

-• Report new tremor, nausea, vomiting, diarrhea, confusion, or slurred speech immediately, as these can signal lithium toxicity.
+• Report new tremor, nausea, vomiting, diarrhea, confusion, or slurred speech promptly — these can signal lithium toxicity and warrant urgent review.

 Which specific products are affected?